memfault/interrupt/_drafts/faster-builds.md

    ```

 3. Use [include guards](https://en.wikipedia.org/wiki/Include_guard).
 I suggest
-   using `#pragma once` since it is less error prone, but the standard C way
+   using `#pragma once` since it is less error prone and is quite portable[^14].
-   works too.
+   The standard C way works too.
 4. Wrap third party library code in an abstraction layer so its internal types
    and headers do not leak where they do not belong.
 Vendors are not in the
    business of clean and quick compiling code, and you shouldn't be at the mercy
    of their bad habits.

-The most significant patch I made related to header dependencies resulted in a
+On a previous project, the most significant patch I made related to header
-speedup of 30%.
-Before the change, almost every file in our firmware project had
+dependencies resulted in a compilation speedup of 30%.
+Before the change, almost
-incidentally included the entire set of our vendor's peripheral library header
+every file in our firmware project had incidentally included the entire set of
-files, which are usually **huge**.
-Each `.c` file was accidentally including
+our vendor's peripheral library header files, which are usually **huge**.
+Each
-600+ headers.
+`.c` file was accidentally including 600+ headers.

 The fix was to create a couple of `..._types.h` files which contained forward
 declarations to help break the dependencies between our code and vendor code.